Do you like The Cycle Orbital Logo? I hope so. There is more to it than is immediately apparent, though the proportion may seem pleasing...

 Follow Euclid, and make your own logo

-It became clear CO Cycle Orbital and its older sibling EQ Equinoxes could and should be linked.
-The golden section logo, a ® Registered Trademark, is integral to the philosophy of EQ.
-It's also a reason why this website has adopted the Spring-Autumn colouring of the equinoxes.
+It became clear CO Cycle Orbital and its older sibling eQ - an equinox idea - could and should be linked. eQ's golden section logo, a ® Registered Trademark, is integral to the philosophy of eQ.
+It's also a reason why this website has adopted the spring-autumn colouring of the equinoxes.
+Cycle Orbital was given a make-over by consultant designer Christine Ayre (email@example.com) for the launch of this site, and for the spring equinox 2022, she turned her attention to eQ, shown here.

-Fortunately for CO, the logo has been given a professional make-over by consultant designer Christine Ayre (firstname.lastname@example.org).
-She's achieved its visual punch by creating substantial geometric C and O letterforms to house the full Cycle Orbital name, which is rendered in the modern font Tondo – chosen for its accessibility and rounded strokes, highly reminiscent of bicycle wheels.
+The visual punch for CO was achieved by creating substantial geometric C and O letterforms to house the full Cycle Orbital name, which is rendered in the modern font Tondo – chosen for its accessibility and rounded strokes, highly reminiscent of bicycle wheels.